ejabberd Frequently Asked Questions (FAQ)

 We have improved the C code performance a lot, using new Erlang NIF.
 This provides better performance, removes bottlenecks

 We have a different clustering mechanism available to make sure we can scale to large clusters

 This is a common misconception, but our feedback for production service on various customer sites shows that ejabberd is the most scalable version.
 Once it is properly configured, optimized and tuned, you can handle tens of millions of users on ejabberd systems.

 ...
 And we are still improving :)

-As a reference, you should read blog post: ejabberd Massive Scalability: 1 Node — 2+ Million Concurrent Users
+As a reference, you should read the following blog post: ejabberd Massive Scalability: 1 Node — 2+ Million Concurrent Users

 What are the tips to optimize performance?

 Optimisation of XMPP servers performance, including ejabberd, is highly dependant on the use case.
 You really need to find your bottleneck(s) by monitoring the process queues, finding out what is your limiting factor, tune that and then move to the next one.

 The first step is to make sure you run the latest ejabberd.
 Each new release comes with a bunch of optimisations and a specific bottleneck you are facing may have gone away in the latest version.

 For perspective, ejabberd 15.07 is 2 to 3 times more efficient in memory, latency and CPU compared to ejabberd 2.1.

-You should also make sure that you are also using the latest Erlang version.
-Each release of Erlang comes with more optimisation regarding locks, especially on SMP server, and using the latest Erlang version can also help tremendously.
+You should also make sure that you are using the latest Erlang version.
+Each release of Erlang comes with more optimisation regarding locks, especially on SMP servers, and using the latest Erlang version can also help tremendously.